-Current liabilities increased by \$583 thousand for the year just ended.
+Current liabilities increased by \$4.278 million for the year just ended.
 In comparison of prior years, the change is due to a combination of unearned deferred revenues, current accounts payable liabilities and compensated absences.
-No new debt was issued for the year just ended.

 FINANCIAL ACTIVITIES OF THE DISTRICT